phongnn/react-kho/docs/Queries.md

 | refetching     | boolean  | Is data being fetched with `refetch()`                                                                                                        |
 | refetchError   | Error    | Error that occurs when processing `refetch()`                                                                                                 |

-Notes:

-- This hook requires `Suspense` to work.
-- Suspense for data fetching is still an an [experimental feature](https://reactjs.org/docs/concurrent-mode-suspense.html) and not recommended for production.
-- `options` has an extra property named `key`.
+**Important Note**: `useSuspenseQuery` options object has an extra property named `key`.
 When you use the same query _simultaneously_ from multiple places in view, make sure to set a unique `key` for each of them.